DOI-ONRR/blog-nrrd/src/pages/federal-team/index.md

 The ODDD team manages two public websites for the ONRR.
 The [revenuedata.doi.gov](https://revenuedata.doi.gov/) website provides open and transparent data on how the United States manages natural resources produced on federal and Native American lands.
 The [onrr.gov](https://onrr.gov/) website is the agency’s main website used mainly by industry to report production and pay royalties.

 The ODDD team is [composed of just six members](https://github.com/DOI-ONRR/nrrd/wiki#team).
 We all have diverse skillsets and backgrounds.
 Several team members, including myself, had no prior experience in digital services before joining this team with educational backgrounds in economics, geology, and natural resources policy.
-The common characteristic we all share is that we asspire to be innovative leaders in government.
+The common characteristic we all share is that we aspire to be innovative leaders in government.

 We operate as a cross-functional team, respecting each other’s expertise and frequently requesting each other’s involvement.
 This creates a culture of shared responsibility and ensures that we're all aligned with a clear vision to achieve our goals.
 We also welcome student [interns](https://openopps.usajobs.gov/communities/17), [volunteers](https://openopps.usajobs.gov/), and internal cross-trainers to contribute to learn our processes and actively contribute to our team's progress.